Deptford: Notable people

 Among people associated with Deptford are Christopher Marlowe, who was stabbed to death at Deptford Strand; diarist John Evelyn (1620–1706), who lived at Sayes Court, and had Peter the Great (1672–1725) as a guest for about three months in 1698; Sir Francis Drake, who was knighted by Queen Elizabeth I aboard the Golden Hind in Deptford Docks; and Emperor Norton (Joshua Abraham Norton), the San Francisco eccentric and self-proclaimed "Emperor of the United States", who was born in Deptford in 1818.

 Other people who have lived in Deptford range from the first governor of the East India Company and ambassador to the court of Russia, Thomas Smythe, whose magnificent house was destroyed by fire in 1618; to early members of the Chartist movement, John Gast and George Julian Harney; and the Cleveleys, John Cleveley the Elder and his sons John and Robert, a family of marine artists who also worked as tradesmen in the Dockyard.
 Another artist born in Deptford is Henry Courtney Selous, who is known for The Opening of The Great Exhibition, painted in 1851.

 Members of rock groups Squeeze and Dire Straits lived on the Crossfield Estate in Deptford in the late 1970s, along with Mark Perry, founder of the punk fanzine Sniffin Glue and punk rock band Alternative TV.
 The DJ and music journalist Danny Baker lived near the Crossfield Estate, where he was born and brought up.
-Steve Harley, frontman of the glamrock band Cockney Rebel, was born in Deptford.
+Steve Harley, frontman of the glamrock band Cockney Rebel, was born in Deptford, as was British rapper and filmmaker Rapman (Andrew Onwubolu).

 Children's author Robin Jarvis wrote two trilogies of books: The Deptford Mice (and a couple of spin off books called The Deptford Mouselets series) and The Deptford Histories, set in and around Deptford and featuring many of its landmarks.

-Deptford-born Rapman (Andrew Onwubolu) is a British rapper and filmmaker who gained fame through YouTube storytelling series like "Blue Story Trilogy" and "Shiro's Story."
-His unique style blends rap with visual narratives, addressing London's urban life and social issues.
-RapMan's success led to a record deal with Island Records and Roc Nation.
-In 2019, he directed the critically acclaimed film "Blue Story," which became the highest-grossing British urban film.
-His work continues to influence UK grime and hip-hop culture, spanning music, film, and television.